-Students who desire to change level within a program (i.e. diploma to associate degree, certificate to bachelor's degree or associate degree to diploma) must submit a meet with the following parties in the steps below and obtain the required signatures on the Request for Change of Level form:
+Students who desire to change level within a program (i.e. diploma to associate degree, certificate to bachelor's degree or associate degree to diploma) must meet with the following parties in the steps below to obtain required signatures on a Request for Change of Level form:

-- Program Chair to confirm eligibility and program level requirements - Director of Financial Aid to discuss the financial implications

-- Commencement Coordinator to verify graduation plans - Business Office to confirm that financial obligations are current, and no additional fees are required - Office of Student Records and Information to submit the completed form.
+- Program Chair to confirm eligibility and program level requirements. - Director of Financial Aid to discuss financial implications. - Commencement Coordinator to verify graduation plans. - Business Office to confirm that financial obligations are current, and no additional fees are required. - Office of Student Records and Information Management to submit the completed form.